The Dos and Don’ts of Caulking Windows

 You’ll find dozens of types of caulk at your local home improvement store, and each type is intended for a specific situation.

-• Exterior windows: To stand up to the elements, exterior caulk should be impervious to harsh sun rays, water, and fluctuating temperatures.
-The tube of caulk should specify it’s intended for exterior surfaces; we like Sashco Big Stretch Caulk (available from Amazon).
+• Exterior windows: To stand up to the elements, exterior caulk is impervious to harsh sun rays, water, and fluctuating temperatures.
+The tube of caulk should specify it’s intended for exterior surfaces.
+During hands-on tests for the guide to the best exterior caulks, our testers found that GE Advanced Silicone 2 Window & Door Sealant was the top choice for windows and doors.
+The guide also contains top picks for all budgets and exterior types.

 • Interior windows: Caulk used on interior windows should not emit toxic fumes, and it should hold paint well.
-High quality, paintable latex, such as White Lightning’s Painter’s Preferred Acrylic Latex Caulk (available from Amazon), is a good choice for interior windows.
+High quality, paintable latex, such as White Lightning’s Painter’s Preferred Acrylic Latex Caulk, is a good choice for interior windows.

-• Humid rooms: Caulking windows in a room with high humidity, such as a bathroom, calls for interior caulk that’s both waterproof and mold-resistant.
-Kwik Seal Ultra (from The Home Depot) works well in steamy situations.
+• Humid rooms: Caulking bathroom windows, or caulking windows in other high-humidity rooms, calls for interior caulk that’s both waterproof and mold-resistant.
+Kwik Seal Ultra works well in steamy situations.

 DON’T caulk over old caulk.

-If the existing caulk has hardened and is pulling away, running a bead over it is sure to be an exercise in futility.
+If the existing caulk has hardened and is pulling away, don’t caulk over existing caulk.
+Running a bead over it is sure to be an exercise in futility.
 The old caulk will continue to pull away, taking the new caulk off with it—and before that happens you’ll be faced with a thick, messy caulk line that detracts from the look of the window.
-Scrape off the old caulk with a steel putty knife, such as HYDE’s 1-1/2” Flexible Stainless Putty Knife (available from Amazon).
+Scrape out the old caulk and clean out the area before laying a new bead of caulk.

 DO use a caulking gun with a thumb release.

 Cheap caulking guns come with a ratchet-style handle that must be twisted loose to release the pressure on the caulk in the tube.
-With this type of gun, caulk will keep oozing out until you loosen the handle with your hand, resulting in excess caulk on the window.
-A better choice is a caulking gun with a thumb release you can press to instantly release the pressure on the caulk so it stops flowing when you’re done running a bead.
-We like Newborn’s Superior E-Z Thrust Smooth Rod Caulking Gun (available from Amazon) for its convenient thumb release.
+With this type of gun, caulk will keep oozing out until you loosen the handle with your hand, resulting in excess caulk on the window frame.
+A better choice is to use a caulking gun with a thumb release you can press to instantly release the pressure on the caulk so it stops flowing when you’re done running a bead.
+We like Dripless Caulk Gun for its ability to prevent dripping, which is a major frustration with many caulk guns.

 DON’T cut too much off the end of the caulk tube tip.